 Based on this daily intake of lead from mouthing jewellery, the aggregate intake of lead that would result in the 'break even' level of IQ impacts of 460 points can be estimated.
 However, before doing so it is first necessary to consider the time window during which exposure causes damage to IQ, since the 'break even' level of IQ impacts needs to be comparable to the costs on an annualised basis.
 The sensitivity of the brain to lead is greatest during the first 2 years of life, although the precise time distribution of the IQ damage is not known.
-The study by Lanphear et al (2005) found that the effect on IQ is highly correlated to four blood lead indices, including the concurrent (i.e. closest to IQ testing) blood lead level, peak blood lead level measured at any time before the IQ test, average lifetime blood lead level measured from 6 months to concurrent blood lead test, and early childhood blood lead concentration (defined as mean blood lead from 6 to 24 months).
+The study by Lanphear et al (2005) found that the effect on IQ is highly correlated to four blood lead indices, including the concurrent (i.e. closest to IQ testing) blood lead level, peak blood lead level measured at any time before the IQ test, average lifetime blood lead level measured from 6 months to concurrent blood lead test, and early childhood blood lead concentration (defined as mean blood lead from 6 to 24 months)91.

 When estimating the daily lead intake in the IEUBK model a period of 1 year is used as the exposure period.
 Such an assumption allows the break even analysis to be expressed in terms of relevant exposure scenarios that are framed in terms of annual exposure parameters, thereby allowing direct comparability with the annualised costs, without the need to make any adjustments for differing time frames.
 However, the analysis considers IQ impacts to children between 6 months and 3 years (see later) as the relevant age that children are exposed.
-Although this does not necessarily imply that the relevant period of exposure 'sensitivity' that would give rise to IQ impacts is from 6 months to 3 years, for the purposes of the present analysis it is assumed that this is in fact the case.
+Although this does not necessarily imply that the relevant period of exposure 'sensitivity' that would give rise to IQ impacts is from 6 months to 3 years, for the purposes of the present analysis it is assumed that this is in fact the case92.

-Average body weight of children of 0.6 months to 3 years (as the relevant group for which this analysis considers impacts - see later) is 12 kg.
+89 Average body weight of children of 0.6 months to 3 years (as the relevant group for which this analysis considers impacts - see later) is 12 kg.

-$^{75}$ For the assessment of lead intake that would give rise to an expected increase in blood lead level of 19.48 $\mu$ g/L, it has been necessary to make a number of simplifying assumptions when using the IEUBK model.
+90 For the assessment of lead intake that would give rise to an expected increase in blood lead level of 19.48 μ g/L, it has been necessary to make a number of simplifying assumptions when using the IEUBK model.
 It has been assumed that a 12 kg child is exposed during the age of 13-24 months only (ie a 1 year period).
 It has also been assumed that all routes of exposure other than dietary and mouthing of jewellery are negligible (and hence set to zero in the model).
 The oral absorption fraction of lead has been set at 50% for both dietary and mouthing jewellery intakes.
-In order to assess the intake of lead from mouthing jewellery that would result in a blood lead level of 19.48 $\mu$ g/L a 'reverse modelling' process was used, whereby the parameter input for mouthing jewellery intake was changed until the requisite increase in blood lead level was reached - given the background daily intake of food of 3.1 $\mu$ g/kg bw/day results in a blood lead level of 56 $\mu$ g/L, then the jewellery mouthing intake was changed until estimated blood lead level reached (56 + 19.4=) 75.4 $\mu$ g/L. Finally it should be noted that this approach to estimating the intake that would result in an increase in blood lead level of any given amount is static and assumes for example, that each subsequent incremental increase of a given blood lead level (beyond that resulting from the background dietary intake), requires the same lead intake as for the initial increase.
+In order to assess the intake of lead from mouthing jewellery that would result in a blood lead level of 19.48 μ g/L a 'reverse modelling' process was used, whereby the parameter input for mouthing jewellery intake was changed until the requisite increase in blood lead level of 56 μ g/L, then the jewellery mouthing intake was changed until estimated blood lead level reached (56 + 19.4=) 75.4 μ g/L. Finally it should be noted that this approach to estimating the intake that would result in an increase in blood lead level of any given amount is static and assumes for example, that each subsequent incremental increase of a given blood lead level (beyond that resulting from the background dietary intake), requires the same lead intake as for the initial increase.